Terriers

 These scrappy dogs do not enjoy being home alone, and their ability to jump and dig makes them the perfect escape artists if they start getting lonely.

-Border Terriers have a double coat - they have a soft undercoat and a wire-haired outer coat.
+Border Terriers have a double coat – they have a soft undercoat and a wiry hard outer coat.
 Their grooming requirements are low.
-They require weekly brushing to remove dead hair and help distribute natural oils.
+They require brushing 1-2 times a week to remove dead hair and help distribute natural oils.
+However, it’s advisable to brush every three days or more frequently if they pick up burrs or other debris on their coat during walks.

 Although not big shedders, some dogs do undergo shedding season twice a year.
 Owners can strip the fur daily using a stripping tool to prevent hair from covering the entire house.